Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Discussion and conclusions

 Several shortcomings of our methods and experiments can be identified.
-First, our methods are currently limited to bivariate analysis, though Algorithm \ref{algo:ourAlgo} could easily be extended to include multiple explanatory features.
-Second, though our algorithm can potentially include multiple features, these additional features may not follow our sparsity and smoothness assumptions.
-For example, if we included snowfall as a predictor of streamflow in a snow-rich catchment we may expect snowfall to take days or weeks or even months to melt and begin to contribute to streamflow.
+First, though our algorithm can potentially include multiple features, these additional features may not follow our sparsity and smoothness assumptions.
+For example, if we included snowfall as a predictor of streamflow in a snow-rich catchment, we may expect snowfall to take days or weeks or even months to melt and begin to contribute to streamflow.
 This would contradict our sparsity assumption since very low and very high lags would be expected to have zero coefficients.
-Third, the way in which we choose sparsity is fairly arbitrary.
-Selecting the onset of nonlinearity can be justified by the same theory as the adjusted-$R^2$, since the expected decrease in $R^2$ will be linear if we are removing irrelevant variables, however finding the onset of nonlinearity in an automatic fashion is still an active area of research.
-Finally, we assume throughout the work that the behavior of the catchment does not change across different years.
+Second, we assume throughout the work that the behavior of the catchment does not change across different years.
 Although our method does not capture year-to-year relationship variability, our method can be used to extract multiple coefficient functions before and after some known change.
 For example, one could estimate the rainfall-runoff relationship before and after a large change in land use or before and after a period of severe climate change.
 Focusing now on the limitations of our experiments, we note that our experiments are only limited to a specific application in hydrology, though we hypothesize that our methods can work well in other domains.
 Further, our simulation study is limited since we provided ground-truths that we know can be reached from the algorithm.
 This limitation points back to the second methodological limitation since our method may only be able to recover certain types of coefficient functions.
 If we instead ran a simulation study with a non-smooth ground-truth, the simulation results would likely be worse.